 Gorky Park tour (1,5 – 3 hours) is a former recreational and leisure park internationally famous for the movie Gorky Park based on the same name book.

-Opened in 1928 the Central Park of Culture and Recreation (named after Gorky in 1932) signified another wave of Soviet propaganda and at the same time let lots of artists, architects, poets, writers etc. to express themselves in front of general public inside of the USSR.
+Opened in 1928 Central Park of Culture and Recreation (named after Gorky in 1932) signified another wave of Sovietn propaganda as well as let lots of artists, architects6 writers etc. to express themselves in front of general public inside of the USSR.

 In 2016 main entrance arch was refurbished to host the Museum of the Gorky Park history with the view point on its roof.

 Recent modern renovation of the park gave it much more original look after commercialization of the 1990s.
 It has got back its leisure and recreation concept, a new museum of modern art Garage and was united with Muzeon Park by a common pedestrian zone along the embankment.